edusegzy/Basic-tutorials/06.04 How to contribute/How to contribute.md

 # How to contribute

-_All credit for the explanations below goes to Atlassian and its tutorial for the ["Forking Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)_

-The snippets below have been adapted with the locations of our own repository for convenience.
+_All credit for the explanations below goes to Atlassian and its tutorial for the ["Forking Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
+The snippets below have been adapted with the locations of our own repository for convenience._

 Key points: